ROBERT D. REYNOLDS, LTJG, USN

 Memorial Hall Error

-Robert, though he was lost due to hostile enemy forces, is not listed on the killed in action panel at the front of Memorial Hall.
+Though his death was due to hostile enemy forces, Robert is not listed on the killed in action panel at the front of Memorial Hall.